dopamine-lab/pixi-boilerplate/README.md

-# Pixi.js Project Template
-Pixi.js project quick start.
+# Pixi Boilerplate
 Takes care of loading assets and intiliazing the scene.
 Just drop your images and sounds, set your viewport size and start coding.
-Simple as that 😎

 Includes:
-* ES6 support via Babel 7 and Webpack 4
+* 📦 Bundling via Webpack
-* hot-reloading for development and production-ready builds
+* 🏝 Scene management
-* out of the box loader with progress bar, see `src/scenes/Splash.js`
+* ✨ Out of the box loader with progress bar, see `src/scenes/Splash.js`
-* viewport fitting and resize handling, see `Application.setupViewport()` in `src/core/Application.js`
+* 📐 Viewport fitting and resize handling, see `Application.setupViewport()` in `src/core/Application.js`
-* easy asset accessibility from everywhere

-## Requirements

-[Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.

 ## Available Commands